hyperspy/hyperspy/doc/user_guide/io.rst

 to a quantity.
 Since there is a small fluctuation in the step of the time axis, the reader assumes that the step is constant and takes its mean, which is a good approximation.
-Further release of HyperSpy will read the time axis more precisely by supporting non-linear axis.
+Further release of HyperSpy will read the time axis more precisely by supporting non-uniform axis.

 . _usid-format: